gonzal15/gonzal15.github.io/readme.md

 #### 4) Update your folder with your resume

-In the folder you created from step 2, we're going to update the file titled:
+In the folder you created from step 2, you're going to update the file titled:
 ```
 index.md
 ```